European badger

-Although classified as a carnivore, the European badger feeds on a wide variety of plant and animal foods, including earthworms, large insects, small mammals, carrion, cereals, and tubers.
+Although taxonomically classified as a carnivoran, the European badger is an omnivore, feeding on a wide variety of plant and animal foods, including earthworms, large insects, small mammals, carrion, cereals, and tubers.
 Litters of up to five cubs are produced in spring.
 The young are weaned a few months later, but usually remain within the family group.
 The European badger has been known to share its burrow with other species, such as rabbits, red foxes, and raccoon dogs, but it can be ferocious when provoked, a trait which has been exploited in the now-illegal blood sport of badger-baiting.
-Badgers can be carriers of bovine tuberculosis, which also affects cattle.
+Like many wild and domesticated species of mammals, badgers can be carriers of bovine tuberculosis, which can spread between species and can be particularly detrimental to cattle.
 In England, badger populations are culled to try to reduce the incidence of bovine tuberculosis in cattle, although the efficacy of this practice is strongly disputed, and badger culls are widely considered cruel and inhumane.

 Nomenclature

 The source of the word "badger" is uncertain.
 The Oxford English Dictionary states it probably derives from "badge" + -ard, a reference to the white mark on its forehead that resembles a badge, and may date to the early 16th century.
 The French word bêcheur ('digger') has also been suggested as a source.
 A male badger is a boar, a female is a sow, and a young badger is a cub.
 A badger's home is called a sett.
 Badger colonies are often called clans.

 The far older name "brock" (brocc), (brock) is a Celtic loanword (cf. Gaelic broc and Welsh broch, from Proto-Celtic *brokko) meaning 'grey'.
 The Proto-Germanic term was *þahsu- (cf. German Dachs, Dutch das, Norwegian svin-toks; Early Modern English dasse), probably from the PIE root *tek'- 'to construct', which suggests that the badger was named after its digging of setts (tunnels); the Germanic term *þahsu- became taxus or taxō, -ōnis in Latin glosses, replacing mēlēs ('marten' or 'badger'), and from these words the common Romance terms for the animal evolved (Italian tasso, French tesson/taisson/tasson—now blaireau is more common—, Catalan toixó, Spanish tejón, Portuguese texugo) except Asturian melandru.

 Until the mid-18th century, European badgers were variously known in English as brock, pate, grey, and bawson.
 The name "bawson" is derived from "bawsened", which refers to something striped with white.
 "Pate" is a local name that was once popular in northern England.
 The name "badget" was once common, but only used in Norfolk, while "earth dog" was used in southern Ireland.
 The badger is commonly referred to in Welsh as a mochyn daear ('earth pig').